Moz vs Ahrefs — Which is Better?

 In terms of which of these is better though, I prefer the Ahrefs tool.
 For a start, you can use it to do gap analysis between more sites: while the Ahrefs content gap feature lets you involve up to 10 websites in this process, the Moz equivalent limits you to working with three.

-Ahrefs' 'Content Gap' tool
+Ahrefs' 'Competitive Analysis' tool

-Ahrefs’ ‘Content Gap’ tool
+Ahrefs’ ‘Competitive Analysis’ tool

 Additionally, I find Ahrefs’ content gap tool easier to use.
 You just ask it for keywords that competing sites rank for but yours don’t, and you get a nice list of those.
 You can then filter this list using keyword difficulty, volume, CPC, word count and more.